ankitr-nalkv/NFT-Dutch-Auction/README.md

 * npm install
 * npm run dev
-* Make sure to have Metamask extension installed in your browser, and you have account in Goerli Ethereum testnet
+* Make sure to have Metamask extension installed in your browser, and have an account in Goerli Ethereum testnet

 ### Contract on Goerli Testnet ###